Monday, June 29, 2015

 Explorers from all over the world have sought out this cave for its size, geological interest, and its suspected marble and gold treasures.

-The Osage Indians left stories of their visits to the cave telling of the strange howling noises created by the cave's vast depths and they named it Devil’s Cave.
+The Osage Indians left stories of their visits to the cave, describing the strange howling noises emanating from its vast depths, and they named it Devil's Cave.

-The tours of Marvel Cave are an adventurous way to learn the cave's history is an hour-long adventure to the earth's dark depths.
+The tours of Marvel Cave are an adventurous way to learn the cave's history, an hour-long journey to the earth's dark depths.

-Silver Dollar City Theme park was decorated for the Christmas holidays with a huge green reef around the entrance “Silver Dollar City” topped with a large red and gold bow.
+Silver Dollar City Theme Park was decorated for the Christmas holidays with a vast green wreath around the entrance, "Silver Dollar City," topped with a large red-and-gold bow.

 "This was a great place to take pictures."

-Inside the park, we saw the Silver Dollar Post Office, Feed & Fix it Shed, Large saw blade with writing on it, old train steam engine, 1877 Steamer, & Silver Dollar Coffins made to order.
+Inside the park, we saw the Silver Dollar Post Office, Feed & Fix-it Shed, a large saw blade with writing on it, an old train steam engine, a 1877 Steamer, & Silver Dollar Coffins made to order.

-We saw Huck Fins River Blast and listened to Southern Gospel music at Echo Hollow Amphitheater.
+We saw Huck Finn's River Blast and listened to Southern Gospel music at Echo Hollow Amphitheater.

-Dine in the Mine all you can eat buffet.
-Stock you Wagon General Store, and Visit Grandfathers Mans…
+Dine in the Mine's all-you-can-eat buffet.
+Stock your Wagon General Store, and visit Grandfather's Man…

 Silver Dollar Entrance at Christmas